postgres-anywhere/pga.sh/content/en/docs/03-getting-started/_index.md

 ## Stop cluster

-We can stop and remove our cluster with the command `pga cluster stop`:
+We can stop our cluster with the command `pga cluster stop`:

 ```
 pga cluster stop postgres